 Hello everyone!
 As part of Short Story Saturday, I have posted another short story, this one entitled Veiled Intentions.
 Please enjoy.

-My wife and I found the place on an unassuming four-way corner in University Place after visiting family.
+My wife and I found the place on an unassuming four-way corner in University Place.
+We were in town to visit family.
 I wanted to drive on but my wife insisted we pull over and if you knew my wife, you’d know it is often best to do what she wants.
 The name was what appealed to her.
 “Magick Sanctuary.”
-She has always been fascinated with that kind of stuff.
-Melinda can never resist the lure of the so-called forbidden arts.
-I’m certain that she really believes in magic though she denies it whenever I ask her.
-It is childish to even suggest she’d believe such silly notions as spells and curses, she always claims.
-Her eyes always betray her, though.
-Whenever she speaks of mysticism, her eyes always light up with the kind of brightness you’d only get from someone who truly believes.
-Not to mention all those times she’s really been fooled.
+Melinda could never resist the lure of the so-called forbidden arts.
+I’m certain she really believes in magic.

-Internally I sneered but I decided to remain mum.
-I noticed a tray of chocolate truffles on a small black table near the entrance so I pointed to the confectionaries.
+Internally I sneered but I decided to roll with it.
+I noticed a tray of chocolate truffles on a small black table beside us.
+I pointed to them.
 “Are those magical?”

-“I do have something of a sweet tooth,” I admitted as I picked up a piece and placed it in my mouth.
+“I do have something of a sweet tooth,” I admitted.
+I picked up a piece and placed it in my mouth.

 “You do realize those are three dollars.”